liferay/liferay-docs-dxp-cloud/user/articles/05-app-management/05-backup-and-restore.markdown

 backup and restore data.
 All backups save a dump of the database, environment volumes, and the Documents and Media folder.

+| **Note:** While the backup service can be deployed on any environment, its
+| features can only be used on a production type environment.

 ## Creating a Backup

 To create a manual backup, go to your production environment's page, select the